-For the fiscal year ended June 30, 2022, the Louisiana State Employees' Retirement System (LASERS) earned a -7.2% gross-of-feesi, time-weighted return on investments.
-As a result, the total gross-of-fee investment value of the fund as of June 30, 2022, was just under \$12.5 billion.
-This return places LASERS in the top fifty-seventh percentile for the one-year period, as compared to other public pension plans with market values greater than \$1 billion in the Wilshire Trust Universe Comparison Service (TUCS)ii.
-Longer-term annualized rates of return are 12.2% for the two-year period, 8.2% for the six-year period, and 7.8% for the 10-year period.
+For the fiscal year ended June 30, 2023, the Louisiana State Employees' Retirement System (LASERS) earned an 11.7% gross-of-fees1, time-weighted return on investments.
+As a result, the total gross-of-fee investment value of the fund as of June 30, 2023, exceeded \$13.2 billion.
+This return places LASERS in the top eighth percentile for the one-year period, as compared to other public pension plans with fair values greater than \$1 billion in the Wilshire Trust Universe Comparison Service (TUCS)ii.
+Longer-term annualized rates of return are 12.0% for the three-year period, 8.7% for the seven-year period, and 7.7% for the ten-year period.